RootKit-Org/AI-Aimbot/custom/trollatko/readme.md

 # Explain your model

-Tell the community about your model         A model trained for phantom forces or anything with basic roblox characters in general.
+Tell the community about your model.
+A model trained for phantom forces or anything with basic roblox characters in general.

 - What data was it trained on?         pictures from phantom forces.